Computer Love (Zapp song): Background

 In an interview with Wilson, the song's idea was presented to him by Troutman, during a particular phone call around 3 am.
 A music video was also discussed between Roger and Charlie for the single.
 However, this did not come to fruition, due to opposition from the label that Wilson was signed to at the time.
 The fact that both singers were from rival bands played a hand in the opposition as well.
-However, the two maintained their close friendship, and would perform often the song together on stage.
+However, the two maintained their close friendship, and would often perform the song together on stage.

 Chart positions

 Cover versions

 In 1989, Janet Kay did a cover of this song on her third album, Sweet Surrender.

+In 2024, Kamasi Washington did a cover of this song on his fifth album, Fearless Movement.

+Samples

+“Computer Love” has been sampled and interpolated approximately on one hundred tracks by major artists, earning the recognition as one of the most sampled tracks in popular music.
+Some of the songs that sampled "Computer Love" include: